Jutho/TensorKit.jl/docs/src/man/tensors.md

 abelian sectors are `Irrep[SU₂]` and `Irrep[CU₁]`, for which the internal structure is the natural one.

-There are some tools available to facilate finding the proper range of sector `c` in space `V`, namely `axes(V, c)`.
+There are some tools available to facilitate finding the proper range of sector `c` in space `V`, namely `axes(V, c)`.
 This also works on a `ProductSpace`, with a tuple of sectors.
 An example
 ```@repl tensors